jairpgjunior/origin-product-take-home-assignment/JairJunior/README.md

 ### Metrics

 Besides the general metrics for product success, the correct approach to test this feature is to compare with today’s alternatives in the platform.
-- Time spent analyzing data and watching sessions replay.
-Groups:
+- Time spent analyzing data and watching sessions replay by groups:
     - Users not clustered by segments.
     - Typical segments.
     - __Smart segments.__ (I expect this group will be the better one)